- What is the difference between Juvenile Court and Family Court?

 - What is a CHIPS?

-CHIPS stand for Child in Need of Protection or Services.
+CHIPS stand for Children in Need of Protection or Services.
 It is a proceeding in juvenile court for any person under the age of 18 for noncriminal reasons including abuse, neglect, and abandonment.
 Similarly, JIPS stands for Juvenile in Need of Protection or Services, and are court proceedings involving a juvenile under the age of 18.

 - Can Juvenile cases and records be expunged?